kubernetes/kubernetes/docs/admin/cluster-management.md

-This document describes several topics related to the lifecycle of a cluster: creating a new cluster, upgrading your cluster's master and worker nodes, performing node maintainence (e.g. kernel upgrades), and upgrading the Kubernetes API version of a running cluster.
+This document describes several topics related to the lifecycle of a cluster: creating a new cluster, upgrading your cluster's master and worker nodes, performing node maintenance (e.g. kernel upgrades), and upgrading the Kubernetes API version of a running cluster.

 ## Creating and configuring a Cluster